DRAGEno01/RedM-Auto-Panning/README.md

 #### How do I use this project?

-You can click the start and stop button on the project, or if you prefer, you can use the F6 key to start and stop the project.
+You can click the start and stop button on the project, or if you prefer, you can use the F6 key to start and F7 stop the project.

+#### Can I change the keybinds?

+You can change the start and stop keybinds in settings, and it will save between uses!

 #### Does this bypass anti-cheat?

 It does not attempt to bypass.
 There may be code for randomized timings, but no other active attempts.
+This will NEVER try to insert or inject scripts into the game.
+This script just mymics the keyboard.

 #### Does this inject into RedM?

 No, this just simulates the space button and checks if there is a program running that matches the name of the RedM/RDR2 program.
 If you really wanted to, you could use this to write a book with (not practical, but point still stands) this project.
 The "detection" of the game is not a required part of the program.

+(As of the Python release, the Python version does not activly check if there is a program called RedM open).

 #### What if I get banned?